JawDri/Natural-Language-Processing-Specialization/Course 2 : Natural Language Processing with Probabilistic Models/README.md

 c) Write a better auto-complete algorithm using an N-gram language model, and
 d) Write your own Word2Vec model that uses a neural network to compute word embeddings using a continuous bag-of-words model.

-Please make sure that you’re comfortable programming in Python and have a basic knowledge of machine learning, matrix multiplications, and conditional probability.

 By the end of this Specialization, you will have designed NLP applications that perform question-answering and sentiment analysis, created tools to translate languages and summarize text, and even built a chatbot!